-All staff are expected to attend the monthly business staff meeting (usually held the third Thursday of the month from 6pm-7pm), and their respective department meetings.
+All staff are expected to attend the monthly department head meetings and quarterly all-staff meetings.
 Tier and Team Meetings are also required.

 IN-SERVICE POLICIES

 All employees must have a minimum of 15 hours of state approved in-service training per year.
 Lead teachers are encouraged to participate in up to 24 hours (beyond 15, none must be credentialed) total.
 Assistant teachers are encouraged to earn a total of 18 hours of in-service training per year (only 15 hours must be credentialed).
 All staff must complete a six-hour childcare orientation in-service (ECOOL) and a Pediatric Abusive Head Trauma course (PAHT) within 30 days of hire, to be renewed at least every five years.
 These are the minimum requirements for Kentucky State Licensing and are necessary for our association with the National Association for the Education of Young Children (hereafter NAEYC) and our association with the STARS program.
 Every effort will be made to send faculty to additional professional development.